 BBFC cuts for 18 rated 1999 Director's Cut

-Warner Bros. simply reinstated some deleted scenes and marketed the trilogy as director's cuts.
-With regards to Lethal Weapon 2, the director's cut version was submitted for a UK classification in 1999, and once again Warner Bros. had reinstated the
+that Warner Bros. simply reinstated some deleted scenes and marketed the trilogy as director's cuts.
+With regards to Lethal Weapon 2, the director's cut version was submitted for a UK classification in 1999, and once again Warner Bros. had

 The BBFC passed the director's cut of Lethal Weapon 2 in January 1999 after 31 seconds of cuts, and this would go on to be the main version available to British buyers on home video for over 10 years.